AlexWambui/ecomerce-singlestore-ecommerce_laravel-livewire/notes.md

 ~~- update is_read to true when navigated to edit contact message.~~ ~~- ui style for read messages.~~
 ~~- star infront of message if marked as important.~~
+- delete functionality for regions.
+- delete functionality for areas.

 # Features
 - Users